 - Cook the lentils until al dente.
 Do not overcook or they will be mushy in the salad.

-- You can make the lentils beforehand and refrigerate for up to 4 days, or until you are ready to make the salad.
+- Make the lentils beforehand and refrigerate for up to 4 days, or until you are ready to make the salad.

 - Substitutions: